Optional group:

 ( reference books)

-Roberto Ferretti, "Appunti del corso di Analisi Numerica", available from the course page
+Roberto Ferretti, "Appunti del corso di Analisi Numerica", in pdf on the course page

-Roberto Ferretti, "Esercizi d'esame di Analisi Numerica", available from the course page
+Roberto Ferretti, "Esercizi d'esame di Analisi Numerica", in pdf on the course page

 |